SinaParvaresh/webScraper/README.md

-A CSV which contains the information of each topic in the sub Reddit such as the title, date/time posted, and score is automatically created for you when running the program.
+A CSV which contains the information of each topic in the subreddit such as the title, date/time posted, and score is automatically created for you when running the program.